BrownNPC/spincat/README.md

 ### An annoying little desktop pet

- Spin cat follows your cursor around and makes an annoying sound.
+ Spin cat will chase your mouse while making an annoying sound.

 ![spincat](./spin.gif)

-Perfect for installing on your school computer. (not legal advice)
+> Perfect for installing on your school computer. (not recommended for legal reasons)

 ## Install